Aug. 23, 2011 6:29 PM

 Ida Kvittingen has written her master’s thesis as part of the EUMARGINS project.
 The title of her thesis is 'Equal or unique employee?
 'Visible minorities' job seeking experiences' and is about visible minorities’ transition from higher education to the labour market.
 Her qualitative study is based on ten in-depth interviews with visible minorities who have recently finished their master degree in either social or natural sciences and are entering the job market.
-The master thesis (which is written in Norwegian) is available online.
 The English summary is provided below.

 The third EUMARGINS newsletter (May 2011, Vol. 3) contains a wide selection of project news, some of which are: a comprehensive overview of the project in May; a positive review of our first book, ”Inclusion and Exclusion of Youth Adult Migrants in Europe,” Katrine Fangen, Kirsten Fossan and Ferdinand Andreas Mohn (eds.) published in the Journal of Youth and Adolescence; and an illustrative case from the French national context: Isabelle’s Story.